tarunjarvis5/WinRed_autobackground/README.md

-# How to run Reddit Background on your Windows computer:
+# How to run WinRed_autobackground on your Windows computer:

 You will need: